Sharing personal information network etiquette to know what to share and when to share in various online environments with 3 netiquette tips.

 Keep certain personal information as private as possible.
-On our devices when connected to the internet.
-First, with good reason.
+On your devices when connected to the internet.
+Do so with good reason.
 Then, you do not want everyone to know.
 As a result, hide information that may not help us.

 So, personal info private sharing for safety.
 Given, proper netiquette to refrain from sharing certain information online.
-As a result, do keep some things private.
+Do keep some things private.
 Remember, the amount of information you share about yourself is at your discretion.

 Sharing personal information is giving people you don’t know sensitive data about you or your family.
 Full name, address, phone number, birth date, schedule, and vacations among other things.